Berlin Ostbahnhof: World War II and GDR

 The station was severely damaged by strategic bombing during World War II and had to be completely rebuilt by the East German railway, the Deutsche Reichsbahn.
 In 1950 it was renamed Berlin Ostbahnhof, as upon the implementation of the Oder–Neisse line, the former Silesia province was now largely a part of Poland, and its German population expelled.
 Memories of the German history of Silesia were repressed by the German Democratic Republic.
 Following the division of Germany, the station was, together with Berlin-Lichtenberg, one of two major railway stations in East Berlin.
-The wall ran only 200 m away from the station; today that part is the East Side Gallery, the longest remaining fragment of the Berlin Wall.
+The Berlin Wall ran only 200 m away from the station; today that part is the East Side Gallery, the longest remaining fragment of the wall.
 Express trains ran from Ostbahnhof to Leipzig, Halle, and Dresden.
 The station was again served by international trains like the Vindobona to Vienna.

 In 1987 the postwar building was demolished and the station began to be rebuilt as East Berlin's main station, grandly renamed Berlin Hauptbahnhof (Berlin Central Station).
 The plan called for a hotel and a large reception area for arriving Soviet bloc dignitaries.
 However, only part of the work was complete by the time of German reunification in 1990.
 A partially built staircase to the underground car park from this period in front of the station remains (in 2006) unfinished and fenced off.
 A partly constructed hotel was demolished in the early 1990s.